replicatedhq/replicated-field-labs/instruqt/protecting-your-assets/05-custom-license-fields/assignment.md

 timelimit: 600
 ---

-Each customer license has a set of fields that supports common licesning requirements.
+Each customer license has a set of fields that supports common licensing requirements.
 You can also define custom license fields that fit the needs of your product.
 Let's add some fields to the Slackernews license to support different commercial terms.